Data Centers in Puerto Rico

 Natural Disaster Risk

-As a Caribbean island, Puerto Rico has a moderate risk profile for natural disasters, which modern data centers are engineered to mitigate.
+Puerto Rico has a moderate risk profile for natural disasters, with specific geographic and meteorological factors to consider.

-Based on regional data as of September 2025, the key environmental risks for infrastructure include:
+Based on regional data as of September 2025, the primary environmental risks include:

-- Hurricane: High risk of tropical cyclones during the Atlantic hurricane season.
+- Hurricane: High risk due to its location within the Atlantic hurricane belt.